This is an open letter to North Carolina’s Governor from me on the topic of Common Core.

 As a mom, I’m watching my own child go through it and I can tell you the stress is very real, as are the age inappropriate tasks they are being asked to perform.
 From where I sit and where many parents and educators sit, the CCSS isn’t about raising standards, but about breaking spirits.
 By the same token, no amount of testing, benchmarking or data collection is going to fix what is wrong in education today.
 CCSS is heavily reliant on all of those things to validate its existence.
 Turning our teachers into data entry workers is not the answer.

-This is just a broad overview, not even touching on the multitude of other issues surrounding the CCSS like data collection, the lost of local control of our schools and not really digging into the costly over-testing done in Common Core.
-I’d be happy to have a a more detailed conversation than a blog entry can provide.
+This is just a broad overview, not even touching on the multitude of other issues surrounding the CCSS like data collection, the loss of local control of our schools and not really digging into the costly over-testing done in Common Core.
+I’d be happy to have a more detailed conversation than a blog entry can provide.

 Governor, you’ve made supportive statements about the Common Core in the past, but I respectfully ask you let the Common Core Study Committee at the General Assembly do their due diligence before really jumping in with both feet.
 Over 20 states have similar study committees.
 Many of them have already pulled out of the testing portion and others are looking to replace the CCSS entirely.